Platanaceae: Ecology

 Pollination is anemophilous; flowering begins at the start of spring when the new leaves are sprouting.
 The heads that sustain the fruit normally shed the year after they have matured, during the autumn.
 Dispersion of the individual fruiting bodies, with their thistledown, is anemochorous (they are sometimes dispersed by water as a secondary mechanism).

 The plants grow in cool situations in temperate climates and are frequently found on the banks of rivers and streams.
 They are totally absent from dry or excessively cold areas.

 Phytochemistry

 They contain cyanogenic glycosides derived from tyrosine, flavonoids belonging to the proanthocyanidins group (e.g. prodelphinidin) and flavonols (kaempferol, quercetin, myricetin), in addition to triterpenols (including betulinic acid).
 They lack ellagic acid, saponins, and sapogenins.

 Cultivation

-The main use for a number of the species is to provide shade in pedestrian areas in temperate regions, particularly the London plane-tree (Platanus x hispanica), which is widely distributed throughout Europe and North America.
+The main use for a number of the species is to provide shade in pedestrian areas in temperate regions, particularly the London plane (Platanus × hispanica), which is widely distributed throughout Europe and North America.
 It is highly resistant, probably due to so-called hybrid vigour, although its use requires caution due to their allergy-producing thistledown.
 The parent species are also grown for the same effect, but with poorer results as they are less resistant to contamination, among other reasons.
 The wood is used in cabinetmaking, paneling, and other interior work, and is also prized for its long burn time.